semlabs/requestbx/README.md

 Requestbx is intended for testing purposes only, for example if you want to test webhooks.

+The server runs on port `4002`, also included is a docker container.

 ## Start
 To start your Phoenix server: